Neph0s/awesome-llm-role-playing-with-persona/README.md

-# LLM Role-Playing/Persona Papers and Resources
+# Papers and Resources about Role-Playing Language Models

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Neph0s/awesome-llm-role-playing-with-persona)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Last Commit](https://img.shields.io/github/last-commit/Neph0s/awesome-llm-role-playing-with-persona.svg)

-Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
+Awesome-llm-role-playing-agents: a curated list of resources for large language models, personas, and role-playing agents.

 ---

+This repo primarily focuses on **character role-playing**, such as fictional characters, celebrities, and historical figures.
+While role-playing language agents are related to many research topics, such as multi-agent systems and long-context models, we cannot guarantee the inclusion of papers in these areas.

 *Here are some other paper lists you might be interested in:*

 💡 ![Last Commit](https://img.shields.io/github/last-commit/Sahandfer/PersonaPaper.svg)**[Persona Paper](https://github.com/Sahandfer/PersonaPaper):** A list of papers related to persona-based dialogue systems and personalized response generation.